 Sample English-Strong's Indexer, showing New Testament index of GREATLY

 In this example, the word "greatly" has been indexed in the New Testament.
 The results show each Strong's Number for every Greek word that was translated to "greatly" in the KJV, and a sample of verses for each Strong's Number.
-Also shown is the Strong's Lexicon definition for the Greek word.
+Also shown is the Strong's Lexicon gloss for the Greek word.

 Here is a breakdown of the result data, shown from a portion of the results from a search for "greatly:"